dirkdirk/speedjots/README.md

 Any help with the following is greatly appreciated:

-1. Set up a proper dev environment by adding mock data and a bypass for the login.

 1. Add more login options: FB and Github (and possibly email).

 1. Add option to print: open a new webpage with only the Jot's title, tags, and content so user can print from there.
 (Or maybe employ: [printjs](http://printjs.crabbly.com/))